dthies/moodle-block_deft/README.md

 # Deft response block #

-Provides polling and chat which updates live without reloading main activity
+Provides polling and chat that update live without reloading main activity

 Teachers may configure a number of questions or prompts in the block and change the visibilities and other conditions of the items.
 Comments may also be enabled to conduct discussions.

-A service is offered to enable updating the contents in users browsers via a websocket protocol.
-The service is free for testing and limited usage, but may be capped.
+An external service is available to enable updating the contents in users browsers via the websocket protocol.
+The service is free for testing and limited usage, but will be capped for larger sites without a service agreement in the future.
 The service is linked as an External Tool (LTI), but user information is not shared with the service other than what is necessary to provide connection i.e IP number associated with block's context.

 ## Installing via uploaded ZIP file ##